 Travel must be completed prior to completing coursework required for graduation.

-Each year's recipient must submit an essay detailing his/her experiences during their summer journey.
+Each year's recipients must submit an essay detailing their experiences during their summer journey.
 Essays will be posted at www.inspirationthroughexploration.com.

 For more information on the Timothy M. Smith Inspiration Through Exploration Award, visit www.inspirationthroughexploration.com or contact the Honors Program.